Amsterdam/meldingen-frontend/apps/admin/docs/features.md

   - Choosing Cancel returns you to the existing form
   - Choosing Confirm returns you to the _Vragenlijsten_ page, where the deleted form isn’t shown anymore.

-## Connecting a form to a category
+## Connecting a form to a classification

-- Connect a form without a category to a category that isn’t already connected
+- Connect a form without a classification to a classification that isn’t already connected

-  - Click on a form without a category on the _Vragenlijsten_ page
+  - Click on a form without a classification on the _Vragenlijsten_ page
-  - Select an unused category and save.
+  - Select an unused classification and save.
 This returns you to the _Vragenlijsten_ page
-  - The selected category should also be connected to the form on the _Categorieën_ page
+  - The selected classification should also be connected to the form on the _Categorieën_ page

-- Connect a form with a category to a category that isn’t already connected
+- Connect a form with a classification to a classification that isn’t already connected

-  - Click on a form with a category on the _Vragenlijsten_ page
+  - Click on a form with a classification on the _Vragenlijsten_ page
-  - Select an unused category and save.
+  - Select an unused classification and save.
 This returns you to the _Vragenlijsten_ page
-  - The selected category should also be connected to the form on the _Categorieën_ page
+  - The selected classification should also be connected to the form on the _Categorieën_ page
-  - The previously selected category should not be connected to any form anymore
+  - The previously selected classification should not be connected to any form anymore

-- Connect a form without a category to a category that is already connected
+- Connect a form without a classification to a classification that is already connected

-  - Click on a form without a category on the _Vragenlijsten_ page
+  - Click on a form without a classification on the _Vragenlijsten_ page
-  - Select a used category.
+  - Select a used classification.
 This will open a Confirm dialog.
-  - If you press Cancel, the category should be blank again
+  - If you press Cancel, the classification should be blank again
-  - If you press Confirm, the selected category should be shown
+  - If you press Confirm, the selected classification should be shown
   - Press Save.
 This returns you to the _Vragenlijsten_ page
-  - The form that was previously connected to this category should not be connected anymore
+  - The form that was previously connected to this classification should not be connected anymore
-  - The selected category should also be connected to the form on the _Categorieën_ page
+  - The selected classification should also be connected to the form on the _Categorieën_ page

-- Connect a form with a category to a category that is already connected
+- Connect a form with a classification to a classification that is already connected

-  - Click on a form with a category on the _Vragenlijsten_ page
+  - Click on a form with a classification on the _Vragenlijsten_ page
-  - Select a used category.
+  - Select a used classification.
 This will open a Confirm dialog.
-  - If you press Cancel, the category should be returned to the original category.
+  - If you press Cancel, the classification should be returned to the original classification.
-  - If you press Confirm, the selected category should be shown.
+  - If you press Confirm, the selected classification should be shown.
   - Press Save.
 This returns you to the _Vragenlijsten_ page
-  - The form that was previously connected to this category should not be connected anymore
+  - The form that was previously connected to this classification should not be connected anymore
-  - The selected category should also be connected to the form on the _Categorieën_ page
+  - The selected classification should also be connected to the form on the _Categorieën_ page
-  - The previously selected category should not be connected anymore on the _Categorieën_ page
+  - The previously selected classification should not be connected anymore on the _Categorieën_ page

 ## Categories